TomasL89/operatasubmission/README.md

 Amazon offers an easy to use SDK for integrating the Amazon S3 service to the Log Submission Portal, this allowed for a quick development turnaround for this portal and the uploading of a Log Ticket could be handled on the Server Side of the application.
 Seperating this function meant that it could be prototyped as a simple program first to ensure that it was possible to upload a file to the S3 Bucket and once that was confirmed, then it could be integrated into the web application.
 The Subject field is used as a the Key for the Amazon S3 Object, this is used later as part of the message body for the SMS notification function.

+#### Azure App Service
+##### Hosting service for Log Submission Portal

+Azure was chosen as it was quick and efficient to publish to from Visual Studio allowing for a quick turn around.

 #### b.
 Amazon S3 Bucket
 ###### Events